Currie, Edinburgh: Education

 The earliest record of education in the area is contained in the Minutes of Edinburgh Town Council in 1598, when Baillie Lawrence Henderson was sent to "the toun o Currie to help the gentlemen of the Parish select a Schoolmaister"; however it is not stated where the school was situated.
 In 1694, the heritors appointed a Mr Thomson to teach scholars in the Church until Thomas Craig of Riccarton found a place for the building of a school and house for the schoolmaster.
 The foundations of the school were laid in 1699.
 The school and school house cost 500 merks and the salary of the schoolmaster was 20 pounds Scots per year.

 Currie is served by Currie High School (which has been a Green Flag Eco-School since 2004), Nether Currie Primary School and Currie Primary School, formed by an amalgamation in 2005 of Curriehill Primary School and Riccarton Primary School which shared neighbouring campuses.
-The largest single Year group since the School's inception, was 1984.
-According to the School Website this number will probably never be equalled or exceeded.
-CHS sought to improve facilities with additions of All Weather, floodlit Football Pitches around 2000.
+The largest single year group since the school's inception was 1984.
+According to the school website this number will probably never be equalled or exceeded.
+CHS sought to improve facilities with the additions of all weather, floodlit football pitches around 2000.
 In August 2025 the newly build Currie Community High School was opened to pupils.
 It is one of the first schools in Scotland to be constructed to Passivhaus standards, and sits on the site of the original school pitches.
 The original school buildings are in the process of being demolished and replaced with outdoor pitches and athletics facilities.

 From the 1970s onwards, Heriot-Watt University moved from its city centre location to occupy the lands of the former Riccarton Estate, gifted to the university by Midlothian County Council in 1966.
 The move has now been completed and the main campus of Heriot-Watt University occupies and manages a wooded area with enough space for future expansion.

 Sport

 Football

 Currie has one youth football team called Currie Football Club (Currie Star Football Club play their games in the Kingsknowe area of Edinburgh).
+Oriam, Scotland's national performance centre for sport is located on the Heriot Watt University Campus, which has been used by both the Scottish Football Association and Heart of Midlothian F.C.